Glenwood Springs FAQs

 Does Glenwood Springs have bus service?

 Ride Glenwood Springs (RGS) is the city’s year-round bus service.
-RGS buses operate daily from 6:53 a.m. to 7:53 p.m. on 30 minute intervals and offer transportation throughout the city from the Glenwood Springs Mall to the Roaring Fork Marketplace (Walmart) and all stops in between.
-The cost is $1.
+RGS buses operate daily from 6:53 a.m. to 7:53 p.m. on 30 minute intervals and offer transportation throughout the city of Glenwood Springs.
+The bus ride is FREE!

 Can I ride the bus to Aspen?